Sleep

 Clinical Guide to Insomnia

-This practical overview is one you can hand to patients and use in the clinic — covering sleep hygiene that actually sticks, how wake times map to patterns, and when to reach for Gui Pi Tang (Restore), Tian Wang Bu Xin Dan (Cordis), Suan Zao Ren Tang (Zizyphus), Er Xian Tang (Equinox), Jia Wei Xiao Yao San (Grace & Ease), or Lunalux.
+This practical overview is one you can hand to patients and use in the clinic—covering sleep hygiene that actually sticks, how wake times map to patterns, and when to reach for Gui Pi Tang (Restore), Tian Wang Bu Xin Dan (Cordis), Suan Zao Ren Tang (Zizyphus), Er Xian Tang (Equinox), Jia Wei Xiao Yao San (Grace & Ease), or Lunalux.

 Start here

-- Alcohol: keep alcohol light and early.
+• Alcohol: keep it light and early.

-TCM: Why the time your patient wakes matters
+TCM: why the time you wake matters

-Four common presentations and pattern logic
+Common presentations and pattern logic

-1) Trouble falling asleep (sleep latency over about 30–45 minutes)
+1) Trouble falling asleep (sleep latency > ~30–45 minutes)

 2) Waking consistently between 1–3 am